Canon G1 X Mark II vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark II and the D5 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the D5 followed on from the Nikon D4S.
+Both the G1X Mark II and the D5 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon G1 X Mark II better than the Nikon D5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.